Getting Started with Solar

 Which way your roof is facing will determine what part of the day your solar panels will be most exposed to the sun.
 South-facing solar systems are traditionally the most popular, because they have the highest potential to capture solar energy throughout the day.
 However, south-facing systems also produce the most energy at a time when demand is the lowest.
 Columbia Water & Light offers premium rebates for west-facing systems, which produce the most during high-peak times.

-- Educate yourself: Study solar systems and evaluate your energy consumption history.
+Step 1: Educate yourself.
+Study solar systems and evaluate your energy consumption history.
 This will give you an idea of what type of system will work best for your location, and the size and cost of the system.

-- Choose your contractor: Contact several solar installation contractors.
-Columbia Water & Light maintains a list of PV contractors who meet our program requirements.
+Step 2: Choose your contractor.
+Contact several solar installation contractors.
+Columbia Water & Light maintains a list of solar contractors who meet our program requirements.
 It is important to ask the contractors for references, licenses, and certifications.

-- Review the parameters of the rebate program: Review the net metering and rebate guidelines with your contractor.
+Step 3: Review the parameters of the rebate program.
+Review the net metering and rebate guidelines with your contractor.

-- Receive electrical permit: After approval from Columbia Water & Light, your contractor must obtain an electrical permit from opens in a new windowCity of Columbia Building and Site Development.
-After the solar installation is complete, contact opens in a new windowCity of Columbia Building and Site Development to schedule a final code inspection for your electrical permit.
-Upon receiving electric code approval, contact Columbia Water & Light at (573) 874-7325 and schedule a rebate inspection.
+Step 5: Receive an electrical permit.
+After approval from Columbia Water & Light, your contractor must obtain an electrical permit from opens in a new windowCity of Columbia Building and Site Development.
+After the solar installation is complete, contact City of Columbia Building and Site Development to schedule a final code inspection for your electrical permit.
+Upon receiving electric code approval, contact Columbia Water & Light at (573) 441-5528 and schedule a rebate inspection.

-- Finalize your rebate: Your rebate will be finalized at the time of inspection by Columbia Water & Light staff.
+Step 6: Finalize your rebate.
+Your rebate will be finalized at the time of inspection by Columbia Water & Light staff.
 All invoices for the solar system, final approved code inspection and a copy of the insurance certificate, if required, must be submitted.
 If you were notified that your project was placed on a waiting list for rebate funds, the rebate will be processed as funds become available.